Ask an Expert: What is “Ghostwriting”?

 My background is in theatre, and I do a lot of Shakespeare.
 My wife runs a company called Open Bar which performs Shakespeare in Fuller’s pub gardens across the south of England.
 This year I’ll be playing Petruchio in The Taming of the Shrew.
 I’ve also done VO commercials and audio dramas – I was part of Penguin’s 2000AD audio adaptations last year; I got to play a villain in a Judge Dredd adaptation, which was a lot of fun.

-If you were speaking to an aspiring voice actor right now, what attributes would you tell them they need to succeed in the audiobook/voice work industry?
+If you were speaking to an aspiring voice actor or narrator right now, what attributes would you tell them they need to succeed in the audiobook/voice work industry?
 What makes a “good” narrator / voice actor?

-Firstly, you need a voicereel – that’s absolutely essential.
+Firstly, you need a voice reel – that’s absolutely essential.
 I started out with a couple of them – one specifically for narration, and another with some commercial stuff.
 Because I didn’t have any professional credits, I just recorded anything I thought suited my voice and once I’d done some professional jobs I put those on there.

 I’ve never had a voice agent (I’ve tried!) so I don’t think that’s essential, particularly in the audiobook world.
 I wrote and wrote, and once the work started coming in, I was able to write to more people and I built contacts that way.
 It’s definitely possible to succeed as a self-represented VO.